guzzle/guzzle/docs/clients.rst

 .. note::

-    Subsequent listeners of the "error" event can inspect and undo the ``throwImmediately()`` call of a previous listener if they know how to handle the associated exception or if the error is intercepted with a response.
+    Subsequent listeners of the "error" event can still intercept the error event with a response if needed, which will, as per the standard behavior, prevent the exception from being thrown.

 .. _batch-requests: